neo4j-contrib/neomodel/doc/source/traversal.rst

 Neo4j is about traversing the graph, which means leveraging nodes and relations between them.
 This section will show you how to traverse the graph using neomodel.

+For this, the method to use is `traverse`.

-We will cover two methods : `traverse_relations` and `fetch_relations`.
+Note that until version 6, two other methods are available, but deprecated : `traverse_relations` and `fetch_relations`.
 Those two methods are *mutually exclusive*, so you cannot chain them.

 For the examples in this section, we will be using the following model::